openlink/virtuoso-opensource/appsrc/ODS-Framework/readme.txt

     into the stream, present this to owner for setting the state wa_state_posted (in post any, inout stream),  -- process a post,
-    updateing state and writing a reply into the stream for web interface
+    updating state and writing a reply into the stream for web interface
     method wa_home_url () returns varchar -- e the homepage url of the